Abalone

 Rattles

-Rattles plays an important role in the culture of the Indigenous peoples of the Pacific Northwest Coast.
-Rattles were traditionally used in ceremonies, rituals, and dances, as a way to create rhythm and enhance the spiritual power of the event.
-They were also used in healing ceremonies and were believed to have spiritual power.
+Rattles play an important role in the culture of the Indigenous peoples of the Pacific Northwest Coast.
+Rattles are traditionally used in ceremonies, rituals, and dances, as a way to create rhythm and enhance the spiritual power of the event.
+They are also used in healing ceremonies and are believed to have spiritual power.

-Rattles were typically made of wood and decorated with intricate designs, such as animals, human figures, or abstract patterns, which often had symbolic meaning.
-They were also made of other materials such as animal skins, shells and copper.
-They were passed down through generations as valuable family heirlooms, and they were considered to be powerful objects imbued with spiritual energy.
+Rattles are typically made of wood and decorated with intricate designs, such as animals, human figures, or abstract patterns, which often have symbolic meaning.
+They can also be made of other materials such as animal skins, shells and copper.
+They may be passed down through generations as valuable family heirlooms, and they can be powerful objects imbued with spiritual energy.

-During ceremonies and rituals, the rattle was shaken by a person and often accompanied by other objects such as masks and headdresses.
-They were used in dances and other performances, and were considered to be an important part of the regalia worn by the dancers.
-They were also used in healing ceremonies, where they were used to create a rhythm that helped to guide the healing energy.
+During ceremonies and rituals, the rattle may be shaken by a person and often accompanied by other objects such as masks and headdresses.
+They are used in dances and other performances, and are considered to be an important part of the regalia worn by the dancers.
+They can also be used in healing ceremonies, where they create a rhythm that helps to guide the healing energy.

 Today, rattles continue to be an important part of Pacific Northwest Coast culture and many Indigenous artists continue to make and use them in ceremonial and cultural revitalization practices.
 They are also exhibited in museums and private collections as a significant art form.